 A district court later tossed her discrimination claim on the basis that she failed to list it in her bankruptcy petition‚ which barred her from bringing this action later.
 Also‚ the clothing company ruled that the plaintiff did not have standing to sue because the claim technically belonged to the trustee.

 The appellate court was asked to answer the question of whether the plaintiff had the right to sue. they determined that according to 11 U.S.C.
 541(a)(1)‚ her estate became the owner of all property – including tort claims accrued before she filed – once she formally sought Chapter 7 protection.
 What this means is that only the trustee‚ not the individual‚ has the standing to pursue the claim.

 The trustee could have abandoned the claim‚ leaving the plaintiff free to pursue it‚ but that did not happen here.
 Doing so would have required notice to creditors‚ and if any object‚ a court hearing would have to be held.

 In other words‚ the trustee would pursue the action and any damages received as a result would go to her creditors.
 If there was an excess‚ it could go to the plaintiff.

 However‚ she herself had no right to pursue it alone.

 Information an attorney early on of all outstanding claims and potential litigation can help avoid a similar scenario.

-If you are exploring Chapter 7 bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are exploring Chapter 7 bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (818) 446-1334